PROBLEM WITH THIS WEBPAGE?

 Scholars will walk through the May graduation ceremony.
 However, because Law School grades are not posted until June, Pre-Law Scholars will not receive their diploma for their bachelor’s degree until August of the fourth year.
 Since cumulative GPA is calculated only after completion of the fourth year, graduation honors are determined at that point.

-The Pre-Law Scholars Selection Committee, comprised of members of the Diederich College of Communication and the Office of Undergraduate Admissions, will give primary consideration to high school students who have followed a rigorous college preparatory curriculum and who have demonstrated a potential for success by fulfilling the criteria below:
+The Pre-Law Scholars Selection Committee, comprised of members of the Diederich College of Communication and the Office of Undergraduate Admissions, will give primary consideration to high school students who have followed a rigorous college preparatory curriculum and who have demonstrated a potential for success by fulfilling the Law School's criteria.

 This application process coincides with the university's other scholarship competition deadlines, which generally fall on or shortly after February 1.
 Notification of winners would occur in early March, thereby allowing students ample time to weigh their options.